Editorial Standards

 The Usual Suspects, With Quick Pointers

-- State or local income tax refunds, Schedule 1 line 1, include only the taxable portion.
+- State or local income tax refunds, Schedule 1 line 1, include only the taxable portion under the tax benefit rule (if you took the standard deduction in the prior year, the refund is not taxable at all).
 See the 1040 instructions for how to test refund taxability.

 - Business income, line 3, attach Schedule C. Rentals, partnerships, S corps, trusts, line 5, attach Schedule E. Farms, line 6, attach Schedule F. Other business property gains or losses, line 4, attach Form 4797.
 These roll into Schedule 1 line 10, then Form 1040 line 8.